The Isle Fincara Trilogy

 The Shareg

 And the third line?
 When I was developing the character of Shinane in The Seaborne I left an enigmatic hole in her psyche.
 We saw it in her longing to learn to read, and again in her ‘mountain-top’ experience; in the small voice inside her: your gift is something rarer, something still hidden.
-It is not fully attained in her support of Dhion through his ordeal; not quite fulfilled in motherhood.
-Only in the last chapter of The Shareg (as currently planned) does she finally reach it, and we see her as she can become.
+The last book follows this line, reaching its fulfilment in the final chapters.